Enter the expected return from your investment, the expected return of the market, and risk-free return to determine the CAPM beta.

-Beta in CAPM is a measure how good your investment is performing compared to the market, but relative to some risk-free asset.
-The higher the beta the beta performing your asset is, or the worse performing the overall market is compared to your investment.
+Beta in CAPM is a measure of how good your investment is performing compared to the market, but relative to some risk-free asset.
+The higher the beta the better performing your asset is, or the worse performing the overall market is compared to your investment.

 What is zero beta CAPM?